Are the departments staying within the allocated budgets?

 You can achieve both these cases by implementing these additional budget controls.

-One way to ensure you always keep an eye on the budget is to set up a review process during your purchase.
+One way to ensure you always monitor the budget is to set up a review process during your purchase.

-For example, In the screenshot above, we see a review process for amounts greater than 1,000.
+For example, the screenshot above shows a review process for amounts greater than 1,000.

 These approvals are over and above your standard approvals for purchase.

-In this case, we assume Andrew Warner is the owner of a budget for which the purchase is made.
+In this case, we assume Andrew Warner owns a budget for which the purchase is made.

-In summary, set up an approval process so that the budget owner can review the purchases to control the Spend if need be.
+In summary, set up an approval process so the budget owner can review the purchases to control the Spend if needed.

-You should set up the review process so that the budget owner is approving all large purchases.
+You should set up the review process so the budget owner approves all large purchases.

-Another way to ensure that you stay under budget is to use proactive consumption alerts.
+Another way to stay under budget is to use proactive consumption alerts.

 The budget owner is notified when the budget consumption reaches a certain threshold.

-In the example above, the system would notify Alicia when the specific budget hit the 80% budget limit.
+In the example above, the system would notify Alicia when 80% of the budget limit was hit.

 This is helpful for the budget owners because now they can take proactive measures to manage the budget.

-On the other hand, purchasing might purchase certain items in bulk so that the budget usage patterns will be different for that budget.
+On the other hand, purchasing might purchase certain items in bulk, so the budget usage patterns will differ for that budget.

-Another option for budget control is to block the purchase if the purchase order amount is greater than the available budget amount.
+Another option for budget control is to block the purchase if the purchase order amount exceeds the available budget amount.

 For example, the remaining IT budget for the year is $5,000, and the user is typing to purchase an Apple MacBook Pro for $6,000.